-The Secretary-General encourages all UN entities to consider using the Guidelines when developing or revising their own business collaboration framework.
+The Secretary-General encourages all UN entities to use the Guidelines in their partnerships with the private sector.

 Sections within the guidelines

-V. USE OF THE UN NAME AND EMBLEM AND THE NAMES AND LOGOS OF UN FUNDS AND PROGRAMMES
+IV.
+USE OF THE UNITED NATIONS NAME AND EMBLEM AND THE NAMES AND LOGOS OF UNITED NATIONS FUNDS AND PROGRAMMES

 VI.
 INSTITUTIONAL CAPACITIES

 Annex I: The UN Global Compact Ten Principles

 Annex II: Excerpt of the United Nations Guiding Principles on Business and Human Rights